ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/9.jpg)](https://osu.ppy.sh/community/forums/topics/2052133)

 With **358** votes, [koomo](https://osu.ppy.sh/users/2168518)'s [Elaina](https://osu.ppy.sh/community/forums/topics/2052133) takes 9th place as a tribute to the titular witch of *Wandering Witch: The Journey of Elaina*.
-The skin pairs sleek modern visuals with plenty of character-focused artwork, creating a presentation that feels consistently polished without losing its charm.
+The skin pairs sleek modern visuals with plenty of character-focused artwork, creating a presentation that feels consistent without losing its charm.
 Its dialogue-inspired pause and fail screens are especially memorable, adding a playful touch that helps it stand out.

 [![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/8.jpg)](https://osu.ppy.sh/community/forums/topics/2050731)